Privacy Policy

 We are obliged to provide some personal information about a member under the Family Law Act 1975 (Cth) to third parties in relation to superannuation split payments.
 The State Superannuation Regulations 2001 (WA) (Reg 224G) enable us to provide any further information our Board considers reasonably necessary to understand the superannuation interest.

-While we are not legally required to comply with the Privacy Act 1988 (Cth), as a matter of good business practice we have adopted this privacy policy which incorporates the spirit of the Australian Privacy Principles and Privacy (Tax File Number) Rule 2015 (TFN Rule) prescribed by that legislation.
-We have also adopted the Notifiable Data Breaches scheme under Part IIIC of the Privacy Act 1988 (Cth) and the Australian Government Agencies Privacy Code.
+While we are not legally required to comply with the Privacy Act 1988 (Cth), as a matter of good business practice we have aligned this Privacy Policy which incorporates the spirit of the Australian Privacy Principles and Privacy (Tax File Number) Rule 2015 (TFN Rule) issued by that legislation.
+We align with the Notifiable Data Breaches scheme under Part IIIC of the Privacy Act 1988 (Cth) and the Australian Government Agencies Privacy Code.

-The GDPR gives individuals who are resident in the European Union (EU) or the United Kingdom (UK) rights, and creates obligations on the part of organisations that hold and process their information.
+The GDPR gives rights to individuals who are residents in the European Union (EU) or the United Kingdom (UK), and creates obligations on the part of organisations that hold and process their information.
 We process members’ information in accordance with the GDPR.

 3. The types of data we collect about members